dwerlen/asc_desc/README.md

 # asc_desc [![Build Status](https://secure.travis-ci.org/dwerlen/asc_desc.png)](https://secure.travis-ci.org/dwerlen/asc_desc)

 This gem adds two new methods to ActiveRecord (and ActiveRecord::Relation) that allows to sort SQL queries without using the "ASC" and "DESC" SQL keywords.
+It also adds a dynamic "order_by" mechanism (in the same way as dynamic finders).

 ## Installation